robmir22/pandas-challenge/README.md

 # Pandas Homework - Pandas, Pandas, Pandas

 In this repository you will find an analysis for the **HeroesOfPymoli** pandas challenge.
 Please open in Jupyter notebook for better visualization.

-* You must include a written description of three observable trends based on the data.
+* Written description of three observable trends based on the data. *
-* See [Example Solution](HeroesOfPymoli/HeroesOfPymoli_starter.ipynb) for a reference on expected format.

-## Option 1: Heroes of Pymoli
+## Heroes of Pymoli

 Independent gaming company.
 Analyzing the data for their most recent fantasy game Heroes of Pymoli.